 specify the layout to inflate.

 ViewStub is for a translucent progress bar overlay.
-It should
+It's only

-be visible only when new items are being imported into the app.
+visible when new items are being imported into the app.

 <ViewStub android:id="@+id/stub_import" android:inflatedId="@+id/panel_import" android:layout="@layout/progress_overlay" android:layout_width="fill_parent" android:layout_height="wrap_content" android:layout_gravity="bottom" />